 4.1 Payment Terms.
-On or before the ___th day of each month occurring during the Term, ENA shall provide Customer with a written statement setting forth ENA’s calculation of the Volumetric Fee for the immediately preceding month, together with the Transportation Charges and any other charges due hereunder .
-Customer shall remit any amounts due no later than the 25th of the month in which ENA’s statement was received.
+On or before the 10th day of each month occurring during the Term, ENA shall provide Palo Alto with a written statement setting forth ENA’s calculation of the Volumetric Fee for the immediately preceding month, together with the Transportation Charges and any other charges due hereunder and all charges due ENA under the Gas Sale Contract.
+Palo Alto shall remit any amounts due no later than the 25th of the month in which ENA’s statement was received.
 If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be the following Business Day.

 4.2 Past Due Interest.
-If either Party fails to pay any payment or other sum when due, such Party shall also pay to the other Party interest thereon from the due date thereof to the date of payment at a rate equal to the lesser of (a) the prime rate of ____________ plus 2% or (b) the maximum rate permitted by applicable law.
+If either Party fails to pay any payment or other sum when due, such Party shall also pay to the other Party interest thereon from the due date thereof to the date of payment at a rate equal to the lesser of (a) the Prime Rate plus 2% or (b) the maximum rate permitted by applicable law.

 ARTICLE 5.
 TERM

 5.1 Term .
-The term of this Agreement (the "Term") shall commence on the Effective Date and shall end on June 30, 2004, unless earlier terminated as expressly provided in this Agreement.
+The term of this Agreement (the "Term") shall commence on July1, 2001 and shall end on June 30, 2004, unless earlier terminated as expressly provided in this Agreement.

 Early Termination.
-Either Party may terminate this Agreement with sixty (60) Days prior written notice to the other Party of such termination; provided that neither Party may exercise such termination rights prior to the end of the first year of the Term and the terminating Party must also terminate all other Operational Agreements simultaneously.
+Either Party may terminate this Agreement with sixty (60) Days prior written notice to the other Party of such termination; provided that neither Party may exercise such termination rights prior to the end of the first year of the Term (except as set forth in Article 6 of this Agreement) and the terminating Party must also terminate all other Operational Agreements simultaneously.

 Early Termination Penalty.
-In the event that this Agreement and the Operational Agreements are early terminated by Customer in accordance with Section 5.2, Customer shall pay to ENA the ENA Termination Expenses.
+In the event that this Agreement and the Operational Agreements are early terminated by Palo Alto in accordance with Section 5.2, Palo Alto shall pay to ENA the ENA Termination Expenses.

 ARTICLE 6.
 PG&E GAS ACCORD

-The Parties shall meet to attempt to renegotiate the Volumetric Fee hereunder and the Contract Price no later than ninety Days prior to September 30, 2002.
-Such renegotiation shall take into account the results of the PG&E Gas Accord.
-If the Parties are unable to mutually agree to renegotiate the Volumetric Fee and the Contract Price, either Party may exercise its rights in accordance with Section 5.2 of this Agreement subject to the terms and conditions of the Operational Agreements.
+Either Party may renegotiate the Volumetric Fee hereunder and the Contract Price based on the PG&E Gas Accord.
+Such renegotiations shall commence no later than ninety Days prior to the earlier of the date the Parties have sufficient information concerning the PG&E Gas Accord to commence such renegotiations, which is expected to be September 30, 2002.
+Such renegotiation shall take into account the results or expected results of the PG&E Gas Accord.
+If the Parties are unable to mutually agree upon to renegotiate the Volumetric Fee and the Contract Price within thirty Days after the PG&E Gas Accord becomes effective, either Party may exercise its rights in accordance with Section 5.2 of this Agreement subject to the terms and conditions of the Operational Agreements.
+Notwithstanding anything to the contrary contained in this Agreement, the Parties failure to mutually agree on a renegotiated Volumetric Fee hereunder and Contract Price in accordance with this Article 6, is the only condition under which a Party may terminate this Agreement in accordance with Section 5.2 prior to July 1, 2002.
 If the Parties are able to agree to such renegotiated Volumetric Fee and Contract Price, the Operational Agreements shall be amended to reflect such agreement.

 ARTICLE 7.
 LOAD PROJECTION AND COOPERATION